BallAerospace/COSMOS/README.md

 This protects both you and us and you retain full rights to any code you write.

+## Vulnerability Disclosure

+If you discover a security vulnerability in COSMOS, please do not disclose to any public forum or our Github tickets system.
+Please email the vulnerability details to COSMOS@ball.com, and give us 90 days to incorporate any needed changes.
+Also please also let us know how how you would like to be reffered to for attribution when we post the fix.
+Thanks!

 ## Code Status

 * [![Travis Build Status](https://travis-ci.org/BallAerospace/COSMOS.svg?branch=master)](https://travis-ci.org/BallAerospace/COSMOS)